Mellogwayo/Fraud-detection-system/README.md

 2. **fraud_detection_system.ipynb**: This Jupyter Notebook file contains the Python code for the fraud detection system.
 It includes data loading, preprocessing, exploratory data analysis, model building, evaluation, optimization, and deployment steps.

+3. **Fraud Detection System-Proposal.ipynb**: This Jupyter Notebook file contains the proposal for the fraud detection system.

+4. **Fraud Detection System-Analysis report.ipynb**: This Jupyter Notebook file contains the analysis report for the fraud detection system.

+5. **app.py**: This Python file contains the code for the web application of the fraud detection system.

+6. **requirements.txt**: This file lists the dependencies required to run the code.

+7. **boxplots_combined.png**: This image file contains the combined boxplots generated during the analysis.

+8. **runtime.txt**: This file specifies the Python runtime version.

+9. **Procfile**: This file specifies the commands that are executed by the app on startup.

+10. **random_forest_model.pkl**: This file contains the trained Random Forest model.

 ## Usage

 To use the fraud detection system: